-- Shoreham Cement Works, as identified on the Policies Map, is an area of significant opportunity for an exemplar sustainable mixed use development, which delivers a substantially enhanced landscape and uses that are compatible with the purposes of the National Park.
-To help achieve this the National Park Authority will prepare an Area Action Plan (AAP) with the overall aims of - a) Enhancing the visual impact of the site from both the nearby and distant public viewpoints; - Conserving, enhancing and providing opportunities for understanding the biodiversity, geodiversity, historic significance and cultural heritage of the site; - c) Ensuring the delivery of Ecosystems Services; and - d) Ensuring that the design of any development is of the highest quality and appropriate to its setting within a National Park. - 2.
-The National Park Authority would support development proposals for - Sustainable tourism / visitor based recreation activities and leisure development directly related to the understanding and enjoyment of the National Park; - B2 and B8 business uses to support the local economy, with a focus on environmentally sustainable activities, supporting local communities and providing opportunities for entrepreneurship; and - Further types of development that would enable the environmentally-led restoration of the site, provided that the proposals can clearly demonstrate how they would deliver the key considerations set out in Part I of this policy, and
+I. Shoreham Cement Works, as identified on the Policies Map, is an area of significant opportunity for an exemplar sustainable mixed use development, which delivers a substantially enhanced landscape and uses that are compatible with the purposes of the National Park.
+To help achieve this the National Park Authority will prepare an AAP with the overall aims of: a) Enhancing the visual impact of the site from both the nearby and distant public viewpoints;

+b) Conserving, enhancing and providing opportunities for understanding the biodiversity, geodiversity, historic significance and cultural heritage of the site;

+c) Ensuring the delivery of ecosystems services; and

+d) Ensuring that the design of any development is of the highest quality and appropriate to its setting within a national park.

+2. The National Park Authority would support development proposals for the following land uses where it is demonstrated they deliver the environmentally led restoration of the site: a) Sustainable tourism/visitor based recreation activities and leisure development directly related to the understanding and enjoyment of the National Park; b) B2 and B8 business uses to support the local economy, with a focus on environmentally sustainable activities, supporting local communities and providing opportunities for entrepreneurship; and c) Further types of development, including new homes, including affordable homes and/or Class BI office development, where necessary to enable redevelopment of the allocation site as whole.
+Such types of development should be subordinate to the overall mix of uses proposed. provided that the proposals can clearly demonstrate how they would deliver the key considerations set out in Part I of this policy; and d) Improve accessibility and help to create sustainable patterns of travel;

-- d) Improves accessibility and helps to create sustainable patterns of travel; - e) Provides renewable energy generation to serve any development on the site; - f) Provides realistic proposals for the relocation of existing employment and storage uses that are not appropriate to a National Park setting, and - g) Ensures that any adverse impacts (either alone or in combination) are avoided, or, if unavoidable, minimised through mitigation with any residual impacts being compensated for. - The National Park Authority will resist more development than is necessary to secure and deliver the environmentally-led restoration of the site. - 4.
-The National Park Authority wants to see a comprehensive redevelopment of the whole site consistent with the AAP.
+e) Provide renewable energy generation to serve any development on the site;

+f) Provide realistic proposals for the relocation of existing employment and storage uses that are not appropriate to a National Park setting; and g) Ensure that any adverse impacts (either alone or in combination) are avoided, or, if unavoidable, minimised through mitigation with any residual impacts being compensated for.

+3. The National Park Authority will resist more development than is necessary to secure and deliver the environmentally-led restoration of the site.

+4. The National Park Authority wants to see a comprehensive redevelopment of the whole site consistent with the AAP.
 However, if any planning applications come forward separately and prior to the adoption of the AAP, then they would have to clearly demonstrate how the proposals would accord with the key considerations set out above.